simica022/simica022/README.md

 - 👋 Hi, I’m @simica022
-- 👀 I’m interested in mashine learning and web applications
+- 👀 I’m interested in machine learning and web applications
 - 🌱 I’m currently learning statistics
 - 💞️ I’m looking to collaborate on any fun project will people from whom I can learn
 - 📫 How to reach me --> ssaric21@gmail.com